mkess-ivy/svncrwns-site-v2/_pages/journal.md

 permalink: /journal/
 archive_image: /dist/images/home-slide-2.png

-description: We are excited about being in business, making art, and being able to join the two to create a platform and resource to assist our clients with their goals.
+seo-description: We are excited about being in business, making art, and being able to join the two to create a platform and resource to assist our clients with their goals.
 We share insights, resources, and our perspectives on industry, product, operations and finding opportunity.
 Subscribe to our newsletter.

-keywords: production company, svncrwns, art making money, resources, insights, perspectives, business operations, finding opportunity, sharing insights
+seo-keywords: production company, svncrwns, art making money, resources, insights, perspectives, business operations, finding opportunity, sharing insights
 ---